 Palm Springs Modern Tours take place in a comfortable, climate-controlled Honda mini-van (with nice big windows) that seats a maximum of seven passengers.
-No microphones or headsets, just a casual conversation as Robert takes the wheel, tours the town and tells the stories.
+No microphones or headsets, just a casual conversation as your personal guide takes the wheel, tours the town and tells the stories.

 Palm Springs Modern Tours is licensed by the State of California Public Utilities Commission, License Number: PSG0028675